jackyzha0/jackyzha0.github.io/content/thoughts/internet computing.md

 [Simulation Link](https://media.pearsoncmg.com/aw/ecs_kurose_compnetwork_7/cw/content/interactiveanimations/selective-repeat-protocol/index.html)

-Congestion Control
+Congestion/Flow Control
+- As long as sender's window size is smaller than the receivers window size, it's fine
 - If the network can't handle a full window's worth of data (packets + ACKs are dropped by routers) then sender can reduce sending window
-- If all packets are ACKed, we can increase the window again
+- If all packets are ACKed, we can increase the window again (too slow! we can up the pace)
+- Receiver will notify the sender about how much data it can handle (usually included in the ACK)
+- If receiver runs out of space, sender will send a packet every once in a while even though its not supposed to just to check if it now has space